 You can be from any type or phase of school.

-You don’t need to be in an outstanding school or a school that is part of a teaching school alliance, as long as your school has the capacity to release you to work in other schools.
-You must have at least one specialism from our areas of expertise, which are based on the 4 areas of focus for Ofsted.
+You don’t need to be in an outstanding school or a school that is part of a teaching school alliance, but your school will need to have the capacity to release you to work in other schools.
+You must have at least 1 specialism from our areas of expertise, which are based on the 4 areas of focus for Ofsted.